 Let’s look into the challenges of dating a single dad.
 (Or dating as a single parent, dad or mom.)
 To start, we’ve both got some history under our belt, kids, and some requirements for what’s OK and what we simply won’t ever do again.
 (Red Flags, we like to call them.)
-As we navigate “dating” again, we quickly realize the rules are very different.
+As we navigate “dating” again, we quickly realize the rules are very different as single parents.
 Our experience gives us some distinct advantages in terms of recognizing what we don’t want.
-And perhaps our unfinished wounding might keep us from starting the dating process again.
+And perhaps our unfinished healing might keep us from starting the dating process again.

 Don’t miss the exciting conclusion of this single dad’s journey:

 Single Dad In Love, Again